-Table 35 Scoring approach for overall program governance I GIOTO GO occining approach for overall program governance
+Table 35 Scoring approach for overall program governance

-Carbon cre editing program governance structure 5.1.1 The program has a Secretariat comprised of paid and fully employed staff that is responsible for the administration of the program.
+Indicator aditing program governence etructure Point editing program governance structure 5.1.1 The program has a Secretariat comprised of paid and fully employed staff that is responsible for the administration of the program.
 2 5.1.2 The program provides contact details for the Secretariat on the program's website.
 1 5.1.3 The program defines who is responsible for the administration of the program and has established formally defined procedures for the decision making process on key programmatic functions, such as the approval of the normative program documents, the registration of projects, and the issuance, transfer and cancellation of carbon credits.
 1 5.1.4 The program is overseen by a Board of Directors or Trustees.
 1 5.1.5 All non-staff individuals serving in a professional capacity to support the administration of the program (e.g., members of the Board, advisory groups or expert committees) are subject to conflict of interest provisions to address any financial or other conflicts that may arise in their role supporting the administration of the program (e.g., in providing expert opinions or reviewing quantification methodologies).
 1 5.1.6 The program has established a code of conduct (or similar document) that identifies the provisions by which program staff and registry administrators must conduct themselves, including conflict of interest provisions to address any conflicts that may arise in the administration of the program (e.g., in registering projects or issuing carbon credits).
-1 Carbon cre editing program governance procedures 5.1.7 The normative program documents are developed and updated in accordance with formally defined procedures.
+1 Carbon cr editing program governance procedures 5.1.7 The normative program documents are developed and updated in accordance with formally defined procedures.
 1 5.1.8 Material program updates (e.g., new or updated normative program documents) are subject to public consultation and the process for doing so is clearly defined in the program's provisions.
 1 5.1.9 The program actively performs outreach to gather public input when conducting public consultations on material program updates (e.g., through messages on their websites or messages to email listservs).
 1 5.1.10 Material program updates (e.g., new or updated normative program documents) are developed with the participation of experts (e.g., through advisory groups or expert committees).
 1 5.1.11 The program has established procedures for receiving complaints and resolving disputes from any carbon crediting program stakeholders.
 This includes the possibility for project owners to appeal decisions by the carbon crediting program relating to their projects.
 1 5.1.12 Potential issues with the program's provisions as identified through public consultation or complaints by any carbon crediting program stakeholders, are addressed and the process for doing so is clearly defined in the normative program documents.
 1 5.1.13 The procedure for handling stakeholder disputes and complaints has defined time-bound requirements for the program to respond to disputes or complaints.
 1

-Carbon crediting program history 5.1.14 There is no evidence that the current program staff have ever engaged in fraud on behalf of the program or that key personnel have been convicted of fraud.
+Carbon crediting program history

+5.1.14 There is no evidence that the current program staff have ever engaged in fraud on behalf of the program or that key personnel have been convicted of fraud.
 Web searches or other publicly accessible information may inform this indicator.
-5.1.15 The program has never been sanctioned by a regulator or other relevant authority for noncompliance with relevant laws and regulations, or for not complying with its own provisions.
-Web searches or other publicly accessible information may inform this indicator.
-Maximum a achievable points 16
+1

+5.1.15

+Maximum achievable points